Encaustic painting: History

-The wax encaustic painting technique was described by the Roman scholar Pliny the Elder in his Natural History from the 1st Century AD.
-The oldest surviving encaustic panel paintings are the Romano-Egyptian Fayum mummy portraits from Egypt, around 100–300 AD, but was a very common technique in ancient Greek and Roman painting.
+The wax encaustic painting technique was described by the Roman scholar Pliny the Elder in his Natural History from the 1st Century.
+The oldest surviving encaustic panel paintings are the Romano-Egyptian Fayum mummy portraits from Egypt, around 100–300, but it was a very common technique in ancient Greek and Roman painting.
 It continued to be used in early Byzantine icons but was effectively abandoned in the Western Church.

 Kut-kut, a lost art of the Philippines, employs sgraffito and encaustic techniques.
-It was practiced by the indigenous tribe of Samar island around 1600 to 1800.
+It was practiced by the Waray people of Samar from 1600 to 1800.
 Artists in the Mexican muralism movement, such as Diego Rivera, Fernando Leal (artist) and Jean Charlot sometimes used encaustic painting.
 The Belgian artist James Ensor also experimented with encaustic.

 In the 20th century, painter Fritz Faiss (1905–1981), a student of Paul Klee and Wassily Kandinsky at the Bauhaus, together with Dr. Hans Schmid, rediscovered the so-called Punic wax technique of encaustic painting.
-Faiss held two German patents related to the preparation of waxes for encaustic painting.
-One covered a method for treating beeswax so that its melting point was raised from 60 to 100 C. This occurred after boiling the wax in a solution of sea water and soda three successive times.
+Faiss held two German patents related to preparing waxes for encaustic painting.
+One covered a method for treating beeswax to raise its melting point from 60 to 100 C. This occurred after boiling the wax in a seawater and soda solution three successive times.
 The resulting harder wax is the same as the Punic wax referred to in ancient Greek writings on encaustic painting.
 Other 20th-century North American artists, including Jasper Johns, Tony Scherman, Mark Perlman, John Shaw and Fernando Leal Audirac, have used encaustic techniques.

-Encaustic art has seen a resurgence in popularity since the 1990s, with artists using electric irons, hotplates and heated styli on different surfaces, including card, paper, and even pottery.
+Encaustic art has seen a resurgence in popularity since the 1990s, with artists using electric irons, hotplates and heated styli on different surfaces, including card, paper, and even pottery, and wax crayons started to be used as an inexpensive and accessible medium for crafting and art education.
 The iron makes producing a variety of artistic patterns easier.
 The medium is not limited to just simple designs; it can also be used to create complex paintings, just as in other media such as oil and acrylic.
 Although technically difficult to master, attractions of this medium for contemporary artists are its dimensional quality and luminous color.